docker-library/docs/convertigo/content.md

 ## Where is Convertigo Low Code server storing deployed projects

 Projects are deployed in the Convertigo workspace, a simple file system directory.
-You can map the docker container **/workspace** to your physical system by using :
+You can map the docker container **/workspace** to your physical system by using:

 ```console
 $ docker run --name C8O -v $(pwd):/workspace -d -p 28080:28080 %%IMAGE%%